mkrajevsky/NLP_guzman/README.md

 # NLP_
-This repository is dedicated to Introduction to NLP 23/24 course on University of Warsaw
+This repository is dedicated to Introduction to NLP 23/24 course at University of Warsaw